 The mission of the Green Scientific Advisory Group (SAG) is to develop cooperative relationships between AZA, its Animal Programs, its accredited institutions, and the conservation/scientific community to identify ways to minimize negative environmental impacts by reducing consumption of both natural and manufactured resources, reducing production of hazardous wastes, developing systems and programs for re-use of materials, and by recycling materials that cannot be reused.

-The Green SAG advises the Wildlife Conservation and Management Committee, Conservation Department, and Animal Programs on issues related to green practices.
-It is overseen by the Field Conservation Committee.
+The Green SAG advises the Animal Population Management (APM) Committee, Conservation Department, and Animal Programs on issues related to green practices.
+It is overseen by the Wildlife Conservation Committee.

 The Green SAG is administered by a Steering Committee composed of three Officers (Chair, Vice-Chair, and Secretary), all of whom are elected from the Green SAG membership.
 The primary functions of the Green SAG are to:

 Membership is non-tiered, there are no dues, and though Standing Rules are in place, there are no Bylaws.
 Individuals interested in becoming a Green SAG member must possess expertise in sustainable practices at a zoo or aquarium.

 If you are interested in becoming involved with or obtaining more information about the Green SAG, please contact Liz Larsen, Chair.